If you’re on an an individual phone plan with one of the big four carriers, these tips can cut your phone bill in half!

-7. Negotiate for Freebies!
+6. Ask for Freebies!

 The salespeople always push the $10 (or so) monthly cell phone insurance.
 I usually get it when I first get a new phone, just because it would suck to lose or break a brand new phone.
 But, I always cancel it about a year later, because at that point, the value of the phone has diminished.
 If you are very prone to losing or breaking your phone, insurance might be worth it.
 If not, you’ll save over $120 per year or more.

-9. Beware of Extra Costs and Fine Print!
+8. Beware of Extra Costs and Fine Print!

 The salespeople also will push accessories.
 If you can get them for free, then great.
 Otherwise, get cases and screen protectors from Amazon or other sources where they are insanely cheaper!

-A new premium Apple or Android phone usually costs around $600, or around $200 month down and $20/month until it’s paid off.
 The longer you can live with your current phone after it’s paid off, the more money you will save.

-Bonus: Trade in Your Old Phone
+10. Trade in Your Old Phone

-Your old phone might have some trade-in value.
+If you need a new phone, your old phone might have some trade-in value.
 When I traded in my parents’ old iPhone 4’s at Sprint, they gave us some Bluetooth speakers which I was able to sell on eBay to recoup some of the cost.
 Or, you might want to just sell your old phone on eBay.

 Let me know about other tips you’ve found to save money on your cell phone bill!